medric/dynamic-forms-ts/README.md

 ## Usage

-### 1. Define TypeScript Types
+### 1. Define TypeScript Models

-Start by defining your TypeScript model.
-This model will serve as the blueprint for generating the form schema.
+Start by defining your TypeScript model, which acts as the foundation for generating the form schema.

 ```ts
 type User = {